 Which brands have contributed to the fund?

-To date the Donor Trust Fund has received just 1/3 of the funds it needs to be able to ensure all the families of victims and the survivors receive the compensation they require.
+To date the fund only needs $9 million to fulfill all the compensation claims, making further contributions all the more vital.
+Without it families cannot rebuild their lives.
 Just half the companies who were connected to factories in the building have made contributions, they include: